Lithium-Ion Battery vs Lithium Polymer Battery

-The lithium-ion batteries have always been there and used as the primary source of power-cell in old technologies.
-However, new and advanced technologies are demanding and using lithium-polymer batteries.
+Lithium-ion batteries have always been there and used as the primary source of power-cell in old technologies.
 We have established the critical differences between these two and which one’s more suitable for what.

 Highlights of the Story

-- Lithium-Ion batteries have traditionally being used for smartphones and portable gadgets.
+- Lithium-Ion batteries have traditionally been used for smartphones and portable gadgets.

 - The newer lithium-polymer (Li-poly) batteries are a suitable alternative to Lithium-ion batteries.

-However, there do exist some differences mainly being in terms of battery safety and longevity.
+However, some differences do exist mainly being in terms of battery safety and longevity.
 Here are the detailed pointers that make Li-ion and Li-poly batteries different below:

 What is a Li-ion battery?